Rodrigossz/KM-w-Audio/README.md

 ## Limitations

+The following limitations are addressed with [Batch Transcription](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/batch-transcription), what will be explained in a future lab.
 Stay tuned!

-The following limitations will be addressed in a future lab:
+Limitations:

 1. MP3 files
 2. Files bigger than 15 MB